Empathy Mapping: Your Essential First Step in Mastering Design Thinking

 What is Empathy Mapping?

-Empathy Mapping is a collaborative visualization tool used to understand end-users better.
-It is the first step in the Design Thinking process, which aims to foster a human-centered approach to innovation.
+Empathy Mapping is a collaborative visualization tool for better understanding end-users.
+It is the first step in the Design Thinking process, which aims to foster a human-centered approach to innovation

 Empathy maps help design teams gain a holistic view of their audience by capturing insights about users’ behaviors, thoughts, and emotions.
 This allows for more intuitive and effective solutions.